 Financial Performance Percentage.
-The financial performance percentage was based on the company's 2016 diluted earnings per share (EPS) relative to a target established by the Compensation Committee.
+The financial performance percentage was based on the company's 2017 diluted earnings per share, adjusted as necessary to exclude the financial impact of extraordinary, non-recurring events, relative to a target established by the Compensation Committee.
 The table below shows the EPS required for threshold, target and maximum performance and the associated financial performance percentages.
 Results between threshold, target and maximum were interpolated to determine the actual performance percentage.
-EPS of at least 70% of the target was required to achieve any payout under the awards.
+EPS of at least 70% of target EPS was required to achieve any payout under the awards.